Why is my dentist Out of Network?

 Why doesn’t my dentist participate in any provider networks?
 And how I find a plan they’ll take?

-With dental provider networks, they can sometimes go through cycles of dentist participation.
+Dental provider networks usually go through cycles of dentist participation.
 Newer dental offices will often participate with many networks as they seek to build a base of patients.
-But over time when a dental practice feels that they have a larger patient base, they may elect to drop their network contracts as they move into being an established practice.
+But over time when a dental practice matures and grows to have a larger patient base, they may elect to drop their network contracts as they move into being an established practice.

 What types of plans allow me to see an Out of Network dentist?

 One of the best ways to gain access to see any dentist is to find a PPO dental plan that pays a larger Out of Network payment to dentists.

 These dental plans are sometimes classified as full coverage plans, Open Choice, Open Access or Indemnity plans because they will typically pay a UCR (usual and customary) type of payment for Out of Network providers.
 Some plans pay up to the 80th percentile UCR or higher which typically means that 8 out of 10 dentists in an area will charge that amount for a given procedure.